trak3r/rngesus/prompt.md

 - now the randomizer card text is light on white
 - the randomizer card tagsa are black text on black pills

+still dark mode issues
+- the text on the outcomes cards is black on black
+- the borders of the randomizer cards aren't visible on dark mode; perhaps make the card a little lighter than black?

 ---

 # Style Guidelines